 Samsung Galaxy S25 vs. Galaxy S23: Finally time for an upgrade?

-With a Qualcomm Snapdragon 8 Elite chipset, a bigger display, slight design tweaks, and a software overhaul, the Galaxy S25 could indeed be a massive victory.
+With a Qualcomm Snapdragon 8 Elite chipset, slight design tweaks, and a software overhaul, the Samsung Galaxy S25 is a big step in the right direction.
 The question is, will the upgrades be tempting enough to make people still rocking a Samsung Galaxy S23 want to upgrade?
-That's what we'll help you start to figure out in this early comparison.
+That's what we'll help you start to figure out in this comparison.

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you've been keeping a close eye on new Samsung phones recently, you probably have a good idea of where the Samsung Galaxy S25's design is headed.
+Samsung’s latest Galaxy S25 lineup took a few notes from the brand’s other recent releases.
 With the Galaxy Z Fold 6, Galaxy Z Flip 6, and Galaxy S24 FE, the company moved to a flat and more rectangular design language.
-Based on the latest renders, we expect the Galaxy S25 to follow a similar pattern.
-It'll likely be a boxy phone with matte aluminum rails and a new lens covering around the rear camera system, closely resembling the Galaxy Z Fold 6.
+The Galaxy S25 follows a similar pattern.
+It's a boxy phone with aluminum rails and a new lens covering the rear camera system, closely resembling the Galaxy Z Fold 6.

-The exact dimensions of the Galaxy S25 are up in the air, but rumors suggest the phone could have a chassis measuring 146.94 x 70.46 x 7.25mm.
-That would be slightly smaller than the current Galaxy S24 and the older Galaxy S23.
-The phone's weight could be around the 168-gram mark.
-As far as durability is concerned, an IP68 water and dust-resistance rating and Gorilla Glass coverings are near locks.
+The exact dimensions of the Galaxy S25 reveal it to be thinner and lighter than the Galaxy S24 and the older Galaxy S23.
+The phone's weight is just 162 grams, and it measures 70.5 x 146.9 x 7.2mm.
+As far as durability is concerned, an IP68 water and dust-resistance rating and Gorilla Glass coverings are still here.

-Although the Galaxy S23 will have a smaller screen, it'll likely keep up with the newer model in terms of display specs.
-We expect both phones to have a 120Hz AMOLED panel with variable refresh rates and high brightness capabilities.
+Although the Galaxy S23 has a smaller screen, it'll keep up with the newer model in terms of display specs.
+Both phones have a 120Hz AMOLED panel with variable refresh rates and high brightness capabilities.

 The Galaxy S23 outdoors next to a pillar